SalomePlatform/adao/doc/en/tui.rst

 .. index:: single: execute
 .. index:: single: Executor
 .. index:: single: SaveCaseInFile
+.. index:: single: nextStep

-**execute** (*Executor, SaveCaseInFile*)
+**execute** (*Executor, SaveCaseInFile, nextStep*)
-    This command launches the complete calculation in the execution environment chosen by the keyword *Executor*.
+    This command launches the complete calculation in the execution environment chosen by the keyword *Executor*, which is defined by default with respect of the launching environment.
 This environment can be the current Python interpreter, without interaction with YACS (using the value "*Python*"), or the one of YACS (using the value "*YACS*" [YACS]_).
 If a file is given in the keyword *SaveCaseInFile*, it will be used to save the associated version of commands file for the given execution environment.
+The boolean keyword "*nextStep*" indicates whether the run starts from the result of the previous run without storing it (value "*True*") or not (value "*False*", by default).
 During the execution, the usual outputs (standard and error) are the one of the chosen environment.
 If necessary (and if possible), the ADAO algorithms internal parallelism, the parallelism of YACS, and the internal parallelism of the simulation code(s) used, are available.

 Get the calculation results separately
 ++++++++++++++++++++++++++++++++++++++